 I hardly know where to begin.
 I discovered the self-compassion work of Dr. Kristin Neff through Brené Brown’s The Gifts of Imperfection e-course.
-Dr Neff has a really loooong title.
+Dr. Neff has a really long title.
 She’s an Associate Professor in Human Development and Culture in the Educational Psychology Department at the University of Texas at Austin.
 Whew.

-Dr. Neff spoke at TEDx Menitoba on The Space Between: Self-Esteem and Self-Compassion.
-In the video, she defines self-compassion, a term I had never heard before, what factors in our culture drive us to not practice it and the benefits if we do practice it.
-The video is less than 20 minutes and very insightful.
+Dr. Neff spoke at TEDx Manitoba on The Space Between: Self-Esteem and Self-Compassion.
+In the video, she defines self-compassion, a term I had never heard before, what factors in our culture drive us to not practice it, and the benefits if we do practice it.
+The video is less than 20 minutes and is very insightful.

 My scores show I could use some help in this area.

 While the result raised my eyebrows, my husband was not surprised.
 LOL!

 Dictionary.com defines compassion this way: a feeling of deep sympathy and sorry for another who is stricken by misfortune, accompanied by a strong desire to alleviate the suffering.
 It sounds like a good way to feel about ourselves.
 Antonyms or opposites are merciless and indifferent.
 That seems like a painful way to feel about ourselves.

 So how do we whisper compassionately to ourselves?
 And what do we say?
 One of Brené’s affirmations is “I will talk to myself the same way I talk to people I love.”
 This made me check my level of discourse with myself and my self-talk.
 Words that acknowledge the pain and not ignore it, words that embrace less than perfect, and words that celebrate joyous events and not minimize them are some good candidates to use.